tomMoulard/blog/content/posts/2025-12-05-factory-vs-singleton-go-http-apis.md

 }
 ```

-The key insight: **`TypedReturns` has the same signature as the real method**.
-If you change `Do`'s return type, Mocktail regenerates with the new signature, and your tests won't compile until you fix them.
-No more "oops, I forgot to update that mock" bugs in production!
+`TypedReturns` has the same signature as the real method.
+Change `Do`'s return type, regenerate, and the compiler tells you what broke.
+I've caught several bugs this way that would have shipped otherwise.

 #### When to Use What